thomas-xza/booking_system_rollup/README.md

 Introduction
 -----

-This is a booking system  designed to automate the administrative side
-- in  a  way that  is  as  backwards-compatible  as  possible -  of  a council-funded public service.
+This is a booking system  designed to automate the administrative side, in  a  way that  is  as  backwards-compatible  as  possible, of  a council-funded public service.

 It was built with the following libraries: